 After waiting 13 years for an Australian tour, Floridian death metal giants Morbid Angel returned for the second time in just 2 years to support their latest album Illud Divinum Insanus.
 Shattering the boundaries of creativity and intensity, the band stands alone as a true icon in the heavy metal scene.
-In what proved to be an intense and brutally heavy performance, the band did well to remind us just how important they are to the extreme metal legacy.
+In what proved to be an intense and heavy performance, the band did well to remind us just how important they are to the extreme metal legacy.

 As anticipation grew for the self-professed “slime-dripping machine”, avidity was also brewing for two of Sydney’s most famous heavy metal bands Ouroboros and The Amenta.

 Unlike many other Australian bands that support heavyweight metal acts, Sydney-based Ouroboros came within millimeters of outweighing their international counterparts.
 Formerly known as Dred, the thrash/tech-death quintet has resurfaced with a new debut release and a whole new outlook on their professional careers.
 Despite playing live since mid-2007, the band has only recently managed to build their reputation with audiences across Australia thanks to their unique brand of technically and musically creative heavy metal.

 Having supported major bands such as Cannibal Corpse and Necrophagist, Ouroboros was recently nominated in the first ever Australian Metal Awards taking home 3 awards for; Best Unsigned Band, Best Bassist and Best Drummer.
 And during this set, it was easy to see why.